 At a Glance

 On April 3, 2018, in a landmark decision, a federal jury found Sánchez de Lozada and Sánchez Berzaín responsible for extrajudicial killings carried out by the Bolivian military, which killed more than 50 of its own citizens and injured hundreds during a period of civil unrest in September and October 2003, and awarded plaintiffs $10 million in compensatory damages.
 On May 30, 2018, the judge in the case overturned the unanimous jury verdict.
-Plaintiffs appealed the judge's decision to the Court of Appeals for the Eleventh Circuit, which ruled in their favor on August 3, 2020.
+The plaintiffs appealed the judge's decision to the Court of Appeals for the Eleventh Circuit, which ruled in their favor on August 3, 2020.
 On April 5, 2021, the district court judge denied Sánchez de Lozada and Sánchez Berzaín's motions for judgment in their favor on the TVPA claims or for a new trial, which the defendants appealed.
 The parties agreed to a settlement on September 28, 2023, that provides compensation in an undisclosed amount to the plaintiffs.

 David Rudovsky of Kairys, Rudovsky, Messing & Feinberg, LLP